Aerial Visual Intelligence for GIS

 Flightline Video for GIS

 More than just moving pictures, Flightline Video is a completely new medium for geospatial analysis and visual intelligence.
 Captured from either manned or unmanned aerial platforms, Flightline Video provides realtime on-demand content for a variety of applications in GIS.
-The resulting Flightline Video not only provides realtime situational awareness, but is also a revolutionary new data capture tool for GIS!More about Flightline Video for GIS
+The resulting video not only provides realtime situational awareness, but is also a revolutionary new data capture tool for GIS!More about Flightline Video for GIS

 On-Line & Cloud Delivery

 Traditional data delivery on hard drives and other physical media is still standard, but web-based image services and the Cloud make delivery faster and more convenient for many users.
 GIS can directly access these on-line services on the desktop or in the field via mobile devices including iOS and Android tablets and smart phones.
-You CAN take it with you!
+Yes, you CAN take it with you!

 Now delivering via ArcGIS Online!